shreyaskal3/shreyaskale11.github.io/_posts/2023-11-07-mlcontent.md

 - **Trade-Off**:
   - There is often a trade-off between bias and variance.
 Increasing model complexity tends to decrease bias but increase variance, and vice versa.
-  - The goal is to find the right level of model complexity that minimizes both bias and variance, resulting in optimal predictive performance on new, unseen data.
+  - The goal is to find the `right level of model complexity` that `minimizes both bias and variance`, resulting in optimal predictive performance on new, unseen data.

 - **Underfitting and Overfitting**:
   - **Underfitting**: Occurs when a model is too simple, leading to high bias and poor performance on both training and test data.